Ancient Origins and the Baltic Tribes

 The Balts are a group of Indo-European peoples that includes the ancient Lithuanians, Latvians, and Prussians, along with several smaller tribes that eventually faded from history.
 They settled the southern and eastern shores of the Baltic Sea around five thousand years ago, though some researchers trace the presence of these peoples in the region even further back.
 They are a very old people indeed.

 For many centuries the Balts were often overshadowed or overlooked by more powerful neighbours.
 But in one respect they stand out more than almost any other people: their language.
-The Lithuanian language is one of the most archaic living languages in the world.
-Linguists find features in it that are closer to ancient Sanskrit than most modern European languages.
-If you want a sense of how Indo-European speakers might have sounded thousands of years ago, listen to someone speaking Lithuanian.
+Lithuanian preserves many archaic Indo-European features also found in ancient languages such as Sanskrit.
+If you want a sense of very old Indo-European layers still present in a living language, listen to someone speaking Lithuanian.
 It is genuinely astonishing.

 The Amber Coast